 Exams and Tests

 EA is usually found shortly after birth when saliva and fluids collect in the esophagus.
-This causes the baby to cough, choke, and sometimes turn blue.
-The health care provider will try to pass a small feeding tube through the infant's mouth or nose into the stomach.
-If the feeding tube can't pass all the way to the stomach, the infant likely has EA.
+This causes your baby to cough, choke, and sometimes turn blue.
+Your baby's health care provider will try to pass a small feeding tube through your infant's mouth or nose into the stomach.
+If the feeding tube can't pass all the way to the stomach, your infant likely has EA.

 An x-ray may also show: